Top tips revealed on how to stay off smoking cigarettes

 Gerry Bleakney, Head of Health and Social Wellbeing Improvement, PHA, offers some helpful tips to keep you on track, whether you have already given up smoking or want to:

-• Instead of smoking, use the ‘tangle’ found in the Quit Kit as an alternative for something to do with your hands.
-You can order your kit free of charge by logging on to the ‘Want 2 Stop’ website or phoning the Smokers’ Helpline.
+- Instead of smoking, use the ‘tangle’ found in the Quit Kit as an alternative for something to do with your hands.
+You can order your kit free of charge from the website Stop Smoking (stopsmokingni.info) or phoning the Smokers’ Helpline.
 Alternatively occupy your hand with a stress or tennis ball.

 Gerry Bleakney added: “Stopping smoking is the best change a person can make to improve their overall health.
 The benefits start almost immediately and continue for the rest of your life.”